Luc-Miron/Group9/README.md

 # Group9
-This is our space to work on assignment 3 for Comp3040
+This is our space to work on group assignments for Comp3040